cmda-minor-web/web-app-from-scratch-2223/course/week-4.md

 ## 2. Documentation (Monday)

-When you pubish your code to Github, others can fork your code to use in their own project or collaborate with yours.
+When you publish your code to Github, others can fork your code to use in their own project or collaborate with yours.
 It's important to write your Readme with a description of your own work, explenation of your code and a link and poster image to showcase your project.

 When you're writing your project's README, it should be able to answer the what, why, and the how of the project.